EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 `https://resource-catalogue-protected.${INGRESS_HOST}`

-This protected catalogue enables pycsw transactions and is routed through APISIX using:
+This protected catalogue endpoint enables pycsw transactions and is routed through APISIX using:

 - OpenID Connect authentication against the EOEPCA IAM realm
 - OPA policy checks using the Resource Registration policy